A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Definition of local orbitals and comparison of DFT+DMFT and DFT+U implementations

-LDA+U and LDA+DMFT can be seen as two different approximations for the same hamiltonian.
-LDA+U is a static mean field solution, and LDA+DMFT contains dynamical fluctuations.
+DFT+U and DFT+DMFT can be seen as two different approximations for the same functional.
+DFT+U is a static mean field solution, and DFT+DMFT contains dynamical fluctuations.
 However, their practical implementations are quite different.
-In this appendix, we briefly compare the definition of local orbitals in these two methods, we show how we do it in the PAW method, and we give a numerical careful comparison with our implementations.
+In DMFT, one need a frequency dependant local Green's function whereas in DFT+U, only the integral of it is used.
+In this technical appendix, we first briefly compare the definition of local orbitals in these two methods (\ref{subapp:localorb_general}) , then we compare the implementations in the PAW method (\ref{subapp:localorb}) , and we give a careful numerical comparison with our implementations (\ref{subapp:ldautest}).